Q: What is the Gallatin Undergraduate Initiative for Discovery in Education (GUIDE) Program?

 Q: How does the GUIDE program work?

-The eight GUIDE Finalists enroll in one Gallatin course each in the fall semester of their sophomore year.
+The GUIDE Finalists enroll in one Gallatin course each in the fall semester of their sophomore year.
 Gallatin will cover the tuition and registration fees for this course, whose credits BMCC has agreed to apply to the AA degree.

 Q: How competitive is the GUIDE program?